DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 }
 ```

-Note, that the getters order is very important.
-All computed getters that depends on value getters should be included after the value getters.
+NOTE: If you use computed and value getters in one plugin, their order is important.
+Computed getters that depend on value getters should be included after the value getters.

-To get `toolbarFilterDataItems` in the `ToolbarFilter` plugin and render items, we need to use [TemplateConnector](../../../core/docs/reference/template-connector.md) as shown below:
+To access `toolbarFilterDataItems` from the `ToolbarFilter` plugin, use the [TemplateConnector](../../../core/docs/reference/template-connector.md) as shown below:

 *toolbar-filter.js:*
 ```jsx